julik/tickly/README.md

 To match nodes you create Ruby classes matching the node classes by name.
 It doesn't matter if your custom node handler is inside a module since the processor will only use the last part of the name.

-For example, to capture every +SomeNode+ in your script:
+For example, to capture every `Blur` node in your script:

     # Remember, only the last part of the class name matters
-    class MyAwesomeDirtyScript::SomeNode
+    class MyAwesomeDirtyScript::Blur
       attr_reader :knobs
       def initialize(string_keyed_knobs_hash)
         @knobs = string_keyed_knobs_hash